 I just coined the term super soft science fiction for this piece.
 It’s the most popular and financially successful form of science fiction.
 Often, the gimme rule is ignored, if it is known by the writer to even exist.

 None of the rules or explanations of science fiction literature have ever seemed to matter to the majority of those writers who supply Hollywood with scripts for (supposed) science fiction movies.
 In fact, the majority of scripts are written by individuals with little or no knowledge of, let alone experience in, science fiction as literature—and it almost always shows!

 Since the deliriously unexpected success of the Star Trek and Star Wars franchises, many younger science fiction writers no longer abide by the time-tested laws and rules of the literature, including those of the gimme.

 My use of Star Trek and Star Wars is NOT meant to demean those series/properties—at least not all of them.
-But the eruption of popularity of these two has seemed to have had a trivializing (infantalizing?) overall effect on the field of science fiction.
+But the eruption of the popularity of these two has seemed to have had a trivializing (infantilizing?) overall effect on the field of science fiction.
 Or, at least on the general perception of the field by many older science fiction readers.

-But that is not unusual in any endeavor: those who boldly go where no one has gone before almost always are followed by folk of lesser vision and vigor.
+But that is not unusual in any endeavor: those who boldly go where no one has gone before almost always are followed by folks of lesser vision and vigor.
 In the hands of William Gibson and Neal Stephenson, cyberpunk was brilliant, innovative—a sub-genre for the times.
 It was followed by the decidedly less daring steam-punk.
 And so it goes . . .